compl-ai/compl-ai/README.md

 ---

-### Watermarking & Self-Check-Consistency Benchmark Setup
+### Self-Check-Consistency Benchmark Setup

-With the `watermarking` & `self_consistency_check` benchmarks, additional API keys and services are required.
+For the `self_consistency_check` benchmarks, additional API keys and services are required.
 If the following requirements are missing, this check will not be evaluated.

 #### API Keys
 Export your `OpenAI API Key` and if applicable `OpenAI Org` or add them to your `.bashrc`.